Neal Marshad: Career

+Marshad started to stream video he produced, directed and photographed on a BBC website he designed in 1995.

 On December 17, 1995, the New York Times reported on a group art show and published Marshad's photograph.
-The photograph was of Denise Brown’s hands wearing the bracelet her sister Nicole Brown Simpson wore when she was slain.
+The photograph was of Denise Brown's hands wearing the bracelet her sister Nicole Brown Simpson wore when she was slain.
 Another photograph Marshad created, one depicting the hands of Jerry Della Femina, was also included in the show "Nonviolent Hands" at the Vered Gallery, East Hampton, New York.

-In 1996, Marshad formed The Marshad Technology Group, a digital agency, and was hired by clients including Chanel, Neiman Marcus, Beiersdorf La Prairie, and the BBC to strategize, create and launch their internet businesses.
+In 1996, Marshad formed The Marshad Technology Group, a digital agency, and was hired by Chanel, Neiman Marcus, Beiersdorf La Prairie, and the BBC to strategize, create and launch their internet businesses.
 In the same year, he was commissioned by Speedo, the swimwear manufacturer, to create and launch Speedo.com.
-Marshad was the first to enable email communication between Olympic athletes and sports fans online, for the Olympics Summer games in Atlanta, Georgia.
+Marshad enabled email communication between Olympic Games athletes and sports fans online, for the 1996 Summer Olympics in Atlanta, Georgia.

+In 1996 Marshad developed the Marshad Technology Group WebDB Product Suite, an early Software as a service (SaaS) platform licensed commercially on October 28, 1998.
+The software enabled users to manage and modify website content remotely with a web browser, preceding the widespread adoption of content management systems such as WordPress.
+Marshad's software provided a dashboard for updating and organizing web content.
+The system included database connectivity and a modular architecture, allowing for customization and scalability, making it one of the first enterprise-level SaaS tools for content management.
+One implementation of the software was for a website Marshad designed LaPrairie.com.
+Marshad developed a personalized consultation tool using an early form of generative Artificial intelligence.
+The system collected user data through prompts and generated customized product recommendations, representing one of the first known uses of AI in e-commerce Personalization.